-2 So, a point that was made to me by Robin Brown, who was Α. at one time CD for urology quite some years ago, and 3 more laterally has been one of the senior members of 4 5 the revalidation team, he said to me "I'm not looking 16:25 for all the good points in your appraisals.
-6 7 looking for are the little indicators that there are 8 problems", and I think that's largely what it has become, and it may be very difficult through this 9 appraisal process for the Trust to actually pick up 10 16 · 26 11 where there are problems.
+1 2 So, a point that was made to me by Robin Brown, who was Α. at one time CD for urology guite some years ago, and 3 more laterally has been one of the senior members of 4 5 the revalidation team, he said to me "I'm not looking 16:25 for all the good points in your appraisals.
+6 What I'm 7 looking for are the little indicators that there are 8 problems", and I think that's largely what it has 9 become, and it may be very difficult through this appraisal process for the Trust to actually pick up 10 16.26 11 where there are problems.
 Not too many people present 12 warts and all in their appraisal, I would suggest.

-557 Q. And your seeming endorsement of some form of performance management, whether integrated within the appraisal process or standing separately from that --

-A. I actually think that should be taking place on a team basis.
-I think that should be out in the open.
-I think we should all be able to discuss openly with our colleagues how we're performing as a team, what our outcomes are, you know, is somebody doing a lot more work than somebody else and what are the reasons for that?
+13 And your seeming endorsement of some form of 557 Q. performance management, whether integrated within the 14 appraisal process or standing separately from that --15 16:26 16 I actually think that should be taking place on a team Α. I think that should be out in the open.
+17 basis. Τ 18 think we should all be able to discuss openly with our 19 colleagues how we're performing as a team, what our 20 outcomes are, you know, is somebody doing a lot more 16:26 work than somebody else and what are the reasons for 21 22 that?
 There may be good reasons for it.
+And safety of practice?
+23 558 Q. 24 Absolutely. Α. Knowing what we know, and there may be a bit of a 25 559 Q. 16.27 debate about what precisely we know has emerged out of 26 urology services in the last few years, particularly arising out of the processes relating to Mr. O'Brien, do you see in that particular context a specific merit